Type inference: Technical description

 Type inference is the ability to automatically deduce, either partially or fully, the type of an expression at compile time.
 The compiler is often able to infer the type of a variable or the type signature of a function, without explicit type annotations having been given.
 In many cases, it is possible to omit type annotations from a program completely if the type inference system is robust enough, or the program or language is simple enough.

 To obtain the information required to infer the type of an expression, the compiler either gathers this information as an aggregate and subsequent reduction of the type annotations given for its subexpressions, or through an implicit understanding of the type of various atomic values (e.g. true : Bool; 42 : Integer; 3.14159 : Real; etc.).
 It is through recognition of the eventual reduction of expressions to implicitly typed atomic values that the compiler for a type inferring language is able to compile a program completely without type annotations.

 In complex forms of higher-order programming and polymorphism, it is not always possible for the compiler to infer as much, and type annotations are occasionally necessary for disambiguation.
 For instance, type inference with polymorphic recursion is known to be undecidable.
 Furthermore, explicit type annotations can be used to optimize code by forcing the compiler to use a more specific (faster/smaller) type than it had inferred.

 Some methods for type inference are based on constraint satisfaction or satisfiability modulo theories.

-Example
+High-Level Example

 As an example, the Haskell function map applies a function to each element of a list, and may be defined as: